-- Make sure that doors, windows, hatches and the panoramic roof are closed. - Use a circular motion and keep the nozzle at least 30 cm (1 foot) from the car's surface. - Do not spray directly onto openings or sensitive areas such as locks, cameras, trim, air intakes or the fuel filler flap.
+- Make sure that doors, windows, hatches and the panoramic roof are closed. - Use a circular motion and keep the nozzle at least 30 cm (1 foot) from the car's surface. - Do not spray directly onto openings or sensitive areas such as locks, cameras, trim, air intakes, the fuel filler flap or the charging port.